laoshancai/ccb-home/content/authors/caiyu/_index.md

 ---
 # Display name
-name: Jianmin Wu
+name: Yu Cai

 # Username (this should match the folder name)
 authors:
-- admin
+- caiyu

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Principal Investigator, Key laboratory of Carcinogenesis and Translational Research (Ministry of Education) ,ICGC member & ICGC-ARGO Scientific Planning Committe member
+role: Graduate Student

 # Organizations/Affiliations
 organizations: